NORTH PACIFIC STRATEGY INITIATIVE

 An energy thesis for Canada.

 Why the energy transition did not happen, why that is acceptable, and why Canada is uniquely positioned to win the forty years that follow.
 A record year for clean-energy deployment was also a record year for fossil combustion: the global system did not transition, it expanded.
 The paper documents that expansion, names the chokepoint migration from molecule concentration to mineral concentration, and argues that Canada — alone among the G7 — holds simultaneously the cleanest barrel, the largest per-capita clean electricity, the highest-grade uranium reserves, and Pacific-and-Atlantic deepwater export capacity.
+The strategic preface to the three-rail architecture.
 Released 15 May 2026.

 No. 3 · v1.0 · May 2026 · For Discussion